 Azure Stream Analytics is here to stay.
 The ease with which it integrates with other cloud components makes the threshold for organizations to get started, very low.
 In my upcoming blog posts, I’ll continue to dig deeper into Azure Stream Analytics and demonstrate how we easily can set up a real-world example: streaming data from a Raspberry PI or Twitter API.
 I will also discuss the differences and similarities with the current AWS alternative for streaming analytics in my upcoming blog posts, where I will compare Azure Stream Analytics to its current AWS alternative.
 Stay tuned!

-Want to know more?
-Watch our webinar and learn the best approach to real-time data streaming with Azure Stream Analytics!
+Want to learn more?
+Watch our webinar on real-time data streaming with Azure Stream analytics!

 [Digital image]. (n.d.).
 Retrieved from https://azurecomcdn.azureedge.net/mediahandler/acomblog/media/Default/Open-Live-Writer/EventsHub.png

 [Digital image]. (n.d.).
 Retrieved from https://azure.microsoft.com/svghandler/stream-analytics/?width=600&height=315

 [Digital image]. (n.d.).
 Retrieved from https://i0.wp.com/liliankasem.com/wp-content/uploads/2016/07/azure-storage-blob-logo.png?fit=512,512